MobMonRob/DSL4GeometricAlgebra/README.md

 - The count of the assigned variables must match the count of the result values of a call.
 - With an assignment to "_", a return value can be discarded.
 This is only possible for calls which return at least two values.
 - If the right side of an assignment is not only a call but a composed expression, within it are only calls allowed which return exactly one value.
+- Variable mutation is not possible.
+This means, that once assigned, its value cannot change until it scope ends.
+But if the same scope is entered multiple times, each time the variable can have a different value.
+- Functions are pure.
+This means they 1. are right-unique relations from their arguments to their returns und 2. have no side effects.
+Thus these "function" subroutines behave similar to mathematical functions.

 #### Example
 Custom functions can be defined like in the following example: